 Currently the Leigh Surgery is open 9.00 am until 3.00 pm on Mondays and 9.00 am until 1.00pm from Tuesday to Sunday inclusive.
+The Bolton Surgery is open on Monday and Thursday from 9.00 am until 1.00pm.

 We will continue to provide the following services: